pingcap/docs-cn/v2.1/reference/tools/download.md

 If you want to download the v2.1 version of [TiDB Binlog](/reference/tidb-binlog-overview.md) or [TiDB Lightning](/reference/tools/tidb-lightning/overview.md), directly download the TiDB package, because both TiDB Binlog and TiDB Lightning are included in the TiDB package.

-In addition, the Kafka version of TiDB-Binlog is also provided.
+In addition, the Kafka version of TiDB Binlog is also provided.

 | Package name | OS | Architecture | SHA256 checksum |
 |:---|:---|:---|:---|